Irredentism: Explanations

 Explanations of irredentism try to determine what causes irredentism, how it unfolds, and how it can be peacefully resolved.
 Various hypotheses have been proposed but there is still very little consensus on how irredentism is to be explained despite its prevalence and its long history of provoking armed conflicts.
 Some of these proposals can be combined but others conflict with each other and the available evidence may not be sufficient to decide between them.
 An active research topic in this regard concerns the reasons for irredentism.
 Many countries have ethnic kin outside their borders.
-But only few are willing to engage in violent conflicts to annex foreign territory in an attempt to unite their kin.
+But only a few are willing to engage in violent conflicts to annex foreign territory in an attempt to unite their kin.
 Research on the causes of irredentism tries to explain why some countries pursue irredentism but others do not.
 Relevant factors often discussed include ethnicity, nationalism, economic considerations, the desire to increase power, and the type of regime.